rwtechwiki/rwtechwiki.github.io/content/Movement/jumpcancel.md

 socialDescription: One of the moves in Rain World 3
 ---
 ## Description
 It is possible to return slugcat to the ground the same tick a jump input is pressed.
-This allows for 8 [[jumpstore]] from the beginning of a floor slope, a ceiling slope 1 tile off the ground, pressing jump 1 tick before entering corridorClimb bodymode, jumping when a fruit or other similar physics object lands on your head among other things.
+This allows for 8 [[content/Movement/jumpstoreage]] from the beginning of a floor slope, a ceiling slope 1 tile off the ground, pressing jump 1 tick before entering corridorClimb bodymode, jumping when a fruit or other similar physics object lands on your head among other things.

 ## Notes